Medical, wellbeing and disability

 As part of our ongoing commitment to providing equality of access, the Disability Advisory Service offer an accommodation subsidy to students who require to live in South Kensington halls of residence, which is comprised of Southside, Eastside and Beit halls.

-You may apply for this subsidy if have an enduring health condition or disability, which make other Imperial halls of residence unsuitable.
+You may apply for this subsidy if you have an enduring health condition or disability, which make other Imperial halls of residence unsuitable.
 Applications will only be considered when accompanied by independent, relevant and up-to-date supporting evidence.
-The subsidy for the academic year 2021-22 will be £100 per week.
+The subsidy for the [current] academic year 2021-22 will be £100 per week.

 All disabled undergraduates, whether Home, EU or International are all eligible to apply for the subsidy as long as they meet the criteria stated above and are either registered with the Disability Advisory Service or are in the process of doing so.